stefanoborini/pep-keyword/PEP-XXX.rst

 Need for homogeneity of behavior
 --------------------------------

-Relative to Strategy 1, a comment from Ian Cordasco points out that "it would be unreasonable for just one method to behave totally differently from the standard behaviour in Python.
+Relative to Strategy "New argument contents", a comment from Ian Cordasco points out that

+    "it would be unreasonable for just one method to behave totally differently from the standard behaviour in Python.
 It would be confusing for only ``__getitem__`` (and ostensibly, ``__setitem__``) to take keyword arguments but instead of turning them into a dictionary, turn them into individual single-item dictionaries."
 We agree with his point, however it must be pointed out that ``__getitem__`` is already special in some regards when it comes to passed arguments.

 Chris Angelico also states: